Get insider access

 8.0 Video Games

 The TCL Q5 is a very good TV for gaming.
 It has a good enough response time that fast motion in games is clear, with very little blur or ghosting behind quick-moving objects.
 The TV has incredibly low input lag that provides a very responsive feel, and this model also supports VRR, so there is almost no screen tearing.
-Unfortunately, the TV has no ports capable of HDMI 2.1 bandwidth, so you can't play in 4k @ 120Hz.
-It supports 1080p @ 120Hz natively and 1440p through resolution halving on the 55-inch and 65-inch models, though, so you can play at a higher frame rate if you prefer performance over image quality.
+Unfortunately, it has no ports capable of HDMI 2.1 bandwidth, so you can't play in 4k @ 120Hz.
+However, it supports up to 1440p @ 120Hz on the 55-inch and 65-inch models, so you can play at a higher frame rate if you prefer performance over image quality.

 Pros